msnidal/msnidal.github.io/content/attercop/attercop.md

-Title: Inline natural language command prompt generations with Attercop
+Title: Attercop: In-line shell command generations with natural language
-Date: 2023-01-07 21:55
+Date: 2023-01-08 12:15
 Category: Projects

 ## Well what's this now?

 Hello!
 I'm so glad you asked.
-I'm going to kick this blog off by describing [a tiny project I recently cooked up called Attercop.](https://github.com/msnidal/attercop) It's a simple command-line tool that takes a natural language prompt describing a desired outcome (ie. "search all the logfiles in this folder and subdirectories for any mentions of kittens"), hits the OpenAI text completion API, and generates one or alternative command(s) for you to execute.
+I'm going to kick this blog off by describing [a tiny project I recently cooked up called Attercop.](https://github.com/msnidal/attercop) It's a simple shell program that takes a natural language prompt describing a desired outcome (ie. "search all the logfiles in this folder and subdirectories for any mentions of kittens"), hits the OpenAI text completion API, and generates one or alternative command(s) for you to execute.
 For example:

 ```python
 attercop "Search the file named 'foo.txt' for any instances of the string 'bar', returning the line number and the line itself"